It is the second straight year that the pair has swept the Mountain Region men's coaching awards.

 Photos from the Indoor Combined Events on Jan.
 27.

-Over his tenure at the Academy, Lindeman has earned numerous coaching distinctions and honors.
-He is an 11-time conference Coach of the Year, the 2 001 NCAA Mountain Region Men's Outdoor Coach of the Year and the 2012 NCAA Mountain Region Men's Indoor Coach of the Year.
-He was most recently voted as the Mountain West Conference Men's Coach of the Year during the 2012 outdoor season, marking the eighth time he has claimed an MW award (indoor: 2012, 2011, 2008, 2004, 2001; outdoor: 2012, 2003, 2001).
+Since his arrival at the Academy, Lindeman has earned many coaching distinctions and honors.
+He is a 12-time conference Coach of the Year, a three-time USTFCCCA Mountain Region Men's Outdoor Coach of the Year and the 2012 USTFCCCA Mountain Region Men's Indoor Coach of the Year.
+He was most recently voted as the Mountain West Conference Men's Coach of the Year during the 2013 outdoor season, marking the ninth time he has claimed a MW award (indoor: 2012, 2011, 2008, 2004, 2001; outdoor: 2013, 2012, 2003, 2001).
 In addition to earning the 1995 WAC Indoor Coach of the Year and the 1991 WAC Cross Country Coach of the Year at Air Force, Lindeman was named the 1989 Big West Coach of the Year while at Long Beach State.

 His work is not limited to the boundaries of the Academy.
 Lindeman served as an assistant coach for the U.S. Men's Track & Field Team that participated in the 2007 World Championships in Osaka, Japan.
 Previously, he was the jumps, pole vault and decathlon coach for the U.S. Men's Track & Field Team at the 2004 Olympic Games in Athens.
 That team collected 19 medals - including two Gold and five Silver medals from Lindeman-coached athletes - for the squad's highest medal count since the 1992 Games in Barcelona.